 The basic elements of survival in college are food, shelter, and coffee, and frankly, the first two are kind of optional.
 At least, that was my experience.
 On those long laborious nights, as I sat bathed in the cold blue light of the computer screen, staring down a bottomless pit of classwork, coffee was my constant companion, my unconditional confidante, my rich, dark, steamy soulmate.
 Me and coffee have something special.
 Don’t judge.
 Maybe even walk a mile in my shoes.
 And if you do, get yourself a few dorm room basics like a single-serve Keurig, a mug warmer, or just a good old fashioned Mr. Coffee.

 4. Nerdy Trashcan

 Let people know how you culturally identify by way of your trash receptacle.
-From R2D2 to the iconic Dr. Who tardis, dispose of your empties like a geek boss.
+From R2D2 to the iconic Doctor Who TARDIS, dispose of your empties like a geek boss.
 Getting rid of garbage should always be a conversation starter.
 Be among the most highly-evolved students in your residence hall by actually throwing stuff away instead of just dropping it wherever you stand.

 5. Wheelie Cart